 The mission of the fellowship is to provide an in depth experience in the sports medicine management of athletes.
 This is highlighted by the daily management of the defined subspecialty, Intercollegiate Division I Athletics.

 Dynamic sports medicine experiences range from “on the field management,” clinic rehabilitation and educational opportunities with the sports medicine team with access to state of the art facilities.
-The Duke Sports Medicine Outpatient Orthopaedic Clinic provides additional opportunities to train in one of the nation’s premier sport rehab centers.
+The Duke Sports Science Institute provides additional opportunities to train in one of the nation’s premier sport rehab centers.

 Overview of Curriculum